-- The intensity of dysgeusia may greatly reduce by the second trimester of pregnancy and completely vanish by the third trimester, just like morning sickness.
+The intensity of the metallic taste in the mouth in pregnancy’s second trimester will greatly reduce and completely vanish by the third trimester, just like morning sickness.

-- Dysgeusia during pregnancy is not a worrisome condition, provided it doesn’t interfere with eating habits and lead to extreme nausea.
+Dysgeusia during pregnancy is not a worrisome condition, provided it doesn’t interfere with eating habits and leads to extreme nausea.

 Tips to Get Rid of Dysgeusia During Pregnancy

 Some helpful tips to lessen the effects of early pregnancy metallic taste or dysgeusia are:

 Certain dietary changes, like snacking on saltine crackers, may help in reducing the metallic taste.

 Chewing on sugarless gum can prove useful.

 Taking mint can also aid in expelling the metallic taste.